Syn-X-Lin/gem5/README.md

 Gem5-NVP depends on nothing besides the dependencies of gem5 simulator.
 Tools needed before building gem5-NVP can be found at http://www.gem5.org/Dependencies.

 ## <span id="download">Download</span>
 Gem5-NVP uses github to control its version.
-The latest stable version can be found at https://github.com/zlfben/gem5:master, and there are previous versions among tags of the repository.
+The latest stable version can be found at https://github.com/zlfben/gem5:master, and there are previous versions among tags of the repository (nvp-v*.*).
 You can get the latest stable version like this:
 ```Bash
 git clone https://github.com/zlfben/gem5.git
 cd gem5